 As humans, we don’t need to pre-script the conversations we’re going to have throughout the day.
 We’ve developed a pretty decent understanding of language, and we’ve acquired a ton of knowledge that means we can make conversation up as we go along.

 And that’s exactly what artificial intelligence is about.

-At PolyAI, our AI agents use your knowledge bases, alongside their own unbeatable understanding of natural language, to understand what customers want, and choose appropriate responses.
+At PolyAI, our scalable AI agents use your knowledge bases, alongside their own unbeatable understanding of natural language, to understand what customers want, and choose appropriate responses.

 This means you don’t need to anticipate every possible turn a conversation could take.
 You simply give the AI agent the knowledge it needs, and it matches the customer query with the relevant response, much in the same way that a human agent understands what a customer is looking for, and uses their training to provide assistance.